MaxHalford/sorobn/README.md

 On the way.

+### Handling continuous variables

+Bayesian networks that handle both discrete and continuous are said to be *hybrid*.
+There are two approaches to deal with continuous variables.
+The first approach is to use [parametric distributions](https://www.wikiwand.com/en/Parametric_statistics) within nodes that pertain to a continuous variable.
+This has two disavantages.
+First of all, it is complex because there are different cases to handle: a discrete variable conditioned by a continuous one, a continuous variable conditioned by a discrete one, or combinations of the former with the latter.
+Secondly, such an approach requires having to pick a parametric distribution for each variable.
+Although there are methods to automate this choice for you, they are expensive and are far from being foolproof.

+The second approach is to simply discretise the continuous variables.
+Although this might seem naive, it is generally a good enough approach and definitely makes things simpler implementation-wise.
+There are many ways to go about discretising a continuous attribute.
+For instance, you can apply a [quantile-based discretization function](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.qcut.html).
+You could also round each number to it's closest integer.
+In some cases you might be able to apply a manual rule.
+For instance, you can convert a numeric temperature to "cold", "mild", and "hot".

+To summarize, we prefer to give the user the flexibility to discretize her variables by herself.
+Indeed, most of the time the best procedure depends on the problem at hand and cannot be automated adequatly.

 ## Examples

 Several premade networks are available to fool around with:

-- `load_alarm` -- the alarm network introduced by Judea Pearl.
+- `load_alarm` — the alarm network introduced by Judea Pearl.
-- `load_sprinkler` -- the network used in chapter 14 of *Artificial Intelligence: A Modern Approach (3rd edition)*.
+- `load_sprinkler` — the network used in chapter 14 of *Artificial Intelligence: A Modern Approach (3rd edition)*.

 Here is some example usage: